shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Yeah?"

 "I've… got something to finish up here.
-Why don't you go back to our quarters.
+Why don't you go back to our quarters?
 I'll meet you there, ok?"

 Mudrich squinted at Ersatzica’s silhouette in the corner.
 The light was still too dim for her to see clearly.
 "You sure you're alright?
 You're acting weird."